av1155/AlienInvaders/README.md

 ## Development

 This game is developed using Java Swing for the GUI components and graphics handling.
 The main gameplay mechanics are handled in the `GamePanel` class, with helper classes for managing game state, alien movements, and utility functions.
+Recent updates have greatly improved the JavaDoc documentation and refactored the codebase for better maintainability.

 ## Contributions